bek0s/gbkfit-legacy/README.md

 # GBKFIT

-GBKFIT is a collection of libraries and executables for modelling galaxy kinematics from 3D spectroscopic observations.
+GBKFIT is a high-performance open-source software for modelling galaxy kinematics from 3D spectroscopic observations.

 ## Credits